Petition to remove Kanye West from Coachella lineup gains traction

 Critics have rallied to drop Kanye West – now known as Ye – from the 2022 Coachella Valley Music and Arts Festival lineup.

-It was launched on Thursday (17 March) by a user under the alias Kim Pete after West was suspended from Instagram for a post attacking The Daily Show host Trevor Noah with a racial slur.
+It was launched on 17 March by a user called Caramello Marie after West was suspended from Instagram for a post attacking The Daily Show host Trevor Noah with a racial slur.

 The petition’s caption states: “No one seems to want to stand up to him, and the ones that do, he puts under fire as well.”